-Pursuant to NAC 641A.131, to maintain licensure, a Marriage and Family Therapist or a Clinical Professional Counselor must complete 20 hours of continuing education each year, at least 3 hours of which must be on ethics issues specifically pertaining to he field of practice of the marriage and family therapist or the clinical professional counselor and 2 hours must specifically pertain to suicide prevention.
+Pursuant to NAC 641A.131, to maintain licensure, a Marriage and Family Therapist or a Clinical Professional Counselor must complete 40 hours of continuing education during the biennial license, at least 6 hours of which must be on ethics issues specifically pertaining to he field of practice of the marriage and family therapy or the clinical professional counseling and 4 hours must specifically pertain to suicide prevention.

 - An overview of a supervision model;